bavla/Rnet/net/mRel/Carbon/README.md

 converted into Pajek format by Vladimir Batagelj (Mon Jan 2026).

-The multirelational social network on 112 nodes consists of 2 relations (year 2000 (1104), year 2020 (575)) between world countries.
+The multirelational social network on 112 nodes consists of 2 relations (year 2000 (9248 arcs), year 2020 (10150 arcs)) between world countries.